anwala/teaching-web-science/fall-2023/homework/hw8/README.md

 **Tips for Completing this Assignment:**
 * Your first reference should be the [Module 12 lecture slides](https://docs.google.com/presentation/d/1QK7Of4o0gzYl2e0fSCOXuHlVMNflIUVJ/edit?usp=sharing), class [Colab notebook](https://github.com/anwala/teaching-web-science/blob/main/fall-2022/week-12/data_440_03_f22_mod_12_pci_ch_03.ipynb), and *Programming Collective Intelligence* book and [Chapter 3 code](https://github.com/arthur-e/Programming-Collective-Intelligence/tree/master/chapter3). *Don't start with a Google search.*

 Write a report that contains the answers and *explains how you arrived at the answers* to the following questions.
-Before starting, review the [HW report guidelines](https://github.com/anwala/teaching-web-science/blob/main/fall-2022/homework/hw0/reports.md).
+Before starting, review the [HW report guidelines](https://github.com/anwala/teaching-web-science/blob/main/fall-2023/homework/hw0/reports.md).
 Name your report for this assignment `hw8_report` with the proper file extension.

 (**Report (2 points**)

 ## Questions

 ### Q1 - Find Popular Twitter Accounts (2 point)
-Generate a list of 100 popular accounts on Twitter.
+Generate a list of at least 50 popular accounts on Twitter.
 The accounts must be verified, have 10,000+ followers, and have 5000+ tweets.
 For example:
-* [`@acnwala`](https://twitter.com/acnwala) - is not verified, ~440 followers, ~2800 tweets - *don't include*
+* [`@acnwala`](https://twitter.com/acnwala) - is not verified, ~440 followers, ~3200 tweets - *don't include*
 * [`@williamandmary`](https://twitter.com/williamandmary) - verified (blue checkmark), 35,000+ followers, 9,000+ tweets - *could include*

-See [Twarc API user_lookup](https://twarc-project.readthedocs.io/en/latest/api/client/#twarc.client.Twarc.user_lookup), [GET users/lookup](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-lookup),  and [User object](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/user) for details on obtaining this information for a set of accounts.

-You may also generate this information manually by visiting individual account pages.
-You only need 100 popular accounts, so manual selection might be justified.
+Generate this information manually by visiting individual account pages.
+You only need at least 50 popular accounts.

 Because we're trying to cluster the accounts based on the text in their tweets, you should choose several sets of accounts that are similar (political, tech, sports, etc.) to see if they'll get clustered together later.